jlyonsmith/HowTo/Install/Bind9.md

 ns1    60 IN A   192.168.1.1
 ```

 Next, you can chose to add a _reverse zone_ for the domain.
-Create and edit a file for the zone:
+Create and edit a file for the zone, e.g.

 ```sh
 sudo vi /etc/bind/db.192.168.1